csmangum/BetterBooks/README.md

 - Research if there has been any work on training models to critique or analyze a book

 Then put the entire thing into some sort of web app or UI

+Main difficulty might be splitting books into chapters.
+That doesn't seem to be a common and available thing.